Riverbank Park and University of Michigan-Flint, French Hall

 Promote creative exercise, fitness, and physical activity in Flint.

-Section III.
-LOCAL DANCE is an afternoon, free dance concert featuring local choreographers Emma Davis, Alisyn & Jared Hurd (Vertical Ambition Dance Company and intermediate students at Flint Institute of Music addressing the river and recovery efforts.
+FREE PERFORMANCE featuring local choreographers Adesola Akinleye, Emma Davis, Alisyn & Jared Hurd (Vertical Ambition Dance Company) and intermediate students at Flint Institute of Music addressing the river, resilience and recovery efforts.